10 Most Popular Residential Architectural Styles in the US

 World Home Architectural Styles in History

-Looking back in history: the popularity of the old world styles came at the top of the list.
-Remarkably, the English, French, Tuscan, and Spanish homes with traditional architectural construction materials are the starting point for all the modern styles of what we consider to be the private housing sector.
+Looking back in history, the popularity of old-world styles came at the top of the list.
+Remarkably, English, French, Tuscan, and Spanish homes with traditional architectural construction materials are the starting point for all the modern styles of what we consider to be the private housing sector.

 A characteristic that was in use even before the effervescence of Green Architecture calls for a return to natural resources for a better environment.
-Also, it makes a sense of historical connection or relativity for a previous period that is very appreciated by the buyers of today and adds some fairy sense to their deal.
+Also, it creates a sense of historical connection or relativity for a previous period that is very appreciated by today's buyers and adds some fairy sense to their deal.

 A Big Variation in Home Architectural Styles